 Nationally, those students who are entitled to Pupil Premium underperform in comparison to other students, and there is a difference in attainment and progress at GCSE between Pupil Premium students and non-Pupil Premium students; "by the time they take their GCSEs they are, on average, 19 months behind their peers in overall attainment" (DfE, gov.uk).
 Dene Magna is situated in an area of deprivation, where attainment, aspiration and social mobility is low.
-At Dene Magna the difference between Pupil Premium students and non-Pupil Premium students had been closing before COVID-19 when the last public exams took place (P8 0.35 (2018/19) from P8 0.59 (2017/18)) and Progress 8 was above national average.
-Results for the academic year 2021/22 show that the difference in Progress 8 has grown to 0.79.
+At Dene Magna the difference between Pupil Premium students and non-Pupil Premium students had been closing before COVID-19 when the last public exams took place (P8 0.35 (2018/19) and Progress 8 was above national average.
+Covid 19 appears to have had a negative impact on the progress of PP students, and the gap has started to widen (P8 0.79 in 2021/22).
+Results for the academic year 2022/23 show that the difference in Progress 8 has started to decrease to 0.51.
 Therefore, as always, the Pupil Premium Grant is directed and spent with a view to diminishing this difference.

-Pupil Premium at Dene Magna is overseen by a Pupil Premium Team consisting of a Pupil Premium Lead Teacher, three KS3 Pupil Premium Champions, an Assistant Head, and a Pupil Premium Governor.
-The Pupil Premium Lead Teacher also sits on the governing body as a Staff Governor.
+Pupil Premium at Dene Magna is overseen by a Pupil Premium Team consisting of a Pupil Premium Lead Teacher, one KS3 Pupil Premium Champion, an Assistant Head, and a Pupil Premium Governor.
 It is this team that is responsible for the effective identification of pupil needs through diagnostic assessment, the successful implementation of approaches, and effective monitoring and evaluation of approaches.